LegalizeAdulthood/refactor-test-suite/Contributing.md

 The executable drop-comments filters out any lines on standard input that contain only a C++ single-line comment.
-This is used to simplify diffs when checking the result of a refactorign.
+This is used to simplify diffs when checking the result of a refactoring.